MacJediWizard/JAMF-Ecosystem-Analyzer-and-Report/README.md

 ## 	How to run
-		Have python3 on your device.
+		Have python 3.9 on your device.
 Run the script.
 Enter the information at the prompts.
 		Dependancies will be automatically installed.
 Enjoy!!!

-		The only requirement is that you have Python3 on the device.
+		The only requirement is that you have Python 3.9 on the device.
 All other libraries the script will look for them and download if they are not found.

 		Run from terminal and answer the 3 fields to connect to your JAMF Instance.